iotaledger/susee-streams-poc/iota-bridge/README.md

             Example: listener-ip-address="192.168.47.11:50000"

     -n, --node <NODE_URL>
-            The IP or domain name of the iota node to connect to.
+            The IP or domain name of the SUSEE Node to connect to.
-            As you need to provide also a streams inx-collector service instance, set this value to the domain name or static ip address of the host system that runs the inx-collector and the Hornet node.
+            Set this value to the domain name or static ip address of the SUSEE Node which provides the IOTA Node, inx-collector and inx-poi web services.
-            See folder 'inx-collector' for more details.
+            See folder 'susee-node' for more details.

-            The Hornet node and inx-collector API will be accessed using their standard ports (14265 and 9030) automatically.
+            The IOTA Node and inx-collector API will be accessed using their standard ports (14265 and 9030) automatically.

-            The default settings will connect to the private tangle that can be run for development purposes (see folder 'inx-collector' for more details).
+            The default settings will connect to the private tangle that can be run for development purposes (see folder 'susee-node' for more details).

             Examples:
                 --node="195.90.200.153"